-Nina Dobrev Stuns At Power Stylists Dinner, Following ‘Vampire Diaries’ Farewell
+Nina Dobrev Stuns At Power Stylists Dinner Following ‘Vampire Diaries’ Farewell

-Nina Dobrev is still the center of attention, almost a full week after the series finale of The Vampire Diaries, stunning fans, peers, and paparazzi alike with her bold outfit at the recent Power Stylists Dinner, held by The Hollywood Reporter.
+Nina Dobrev is still the center of attention almost a full week after the series finale of The Vampire Diaries, stunning fans, peers, and paparazzi alike with her bold outfit at the recent Power Stylists Dinner, held by the Hollywood Reporter.
 The event, held just a few days after Nina opened up about saying goodbye to The Vampire Diaries in a new interview, gave Dobrev an opportunity to mingle with some familiar faces, like Hailey Baldwin and James Marsden.
 That wasn’t her sole reason for attending.
 Ms. Dobrev revealed that she wanted to lend support and love for her own long-time stylist, Ilaria Urbinati.

 Nina Dobrev Stuns In Eye-Catching Outfit At The Power Stylists Dinner